 This is my second release of this post.
 The original “The Lost Words yadda yadda” became … well … became lost.
 One day the post was there minding its own business and then next day POOF!
 Gone.
 Restoring from back up turned up … nothing.
 I suspect that while working to build my second website, I did something against the laws of nature on WordPress and as a result made my own post go poof.
 It was the first one I’d written after creating my second website.

 My original post was written in a “grand” moment of inspiration.
 Therefore, I wrote it in my WordPress dashboard instead of in Airstory, which is not my usual habit.
-Also because it was a moment of inspiration, I didn’t download it to Medium which is also a habit that I have with posts that (I think) turn out well.
+Because it was a moment of inspiration, I didn’t download it to Medium which is also a habit that I have with posts that (I think) turn out well.
 The third and final failure is that I failed to download it to my home computer.

 And THAT is how blogging lessons are learned.